When I Stopped Loving You

 Stella tapped her nose gently.
 "It's beautiful.
 The best gift I've ever gotten."

-They hadn't even looked at her.
+They had not even looked at her.

 "Come on, don't just stand there!"